Xinyisong24/Comprehensive-Stock-Performance-Quantitative-Analysis/README.md

 1. Install all required Python libraries by running the following command: pip install -r requirements.txt

-2. Open the main Jupyter notebook file named stock_analysis.ipynb.
+2. Open the main Jupyter notebook file named Comprehensive Stock Performance Quantitative Analysis.ipynb.

 3. Locate the parameter-setting cell at the beginning of the notebook.
 Modify the following items as needed: